missionpinball/mpf-docs/tutorial/6_keyboard.rst

   hitting your keys again.
 + Remember that your physical flippers will not flip if you hit the keyboard keys for your flipper buttons.
++ Check if numlock is enabled.
+This seems to be common issue on Windows 10.
+  Disable numlock in this case.

 Check out the complete config.yaml file so far
 ----------------------------------------------